alonsom3/ProMirrorGolf/README.md

 **Requirements:**
 - Python 3.10 or higher
-- Windows 10/11 (for high-resolution timer support)
+- Windows 10 or Windows 11 (required)
 - USB cameras (2 recommended for DTL and Face-on views)

 **Steps:**